 Legal decision-making, often called legal custody in other jurisdictions, refers to the parents’ authority to make certain types of important decisions for their children.
-Categories of major legal decisions include:
+Examples of major legal decisions include:

 • Educational decisions

 • Religious decisions

 *Ordinarily, emergency medical decisions are exempt and may be made by either parent during parenting time.